USS LST-16: Operational history

 LST-16 was laid down on 1 September 1942, at Wilmington, Delaware, by the Dravo Corp.; launched on 19 December 1942; sponsored by Mrs. Lois M. Alexander; and commissioned on 17 March 1943.

 Assigned to Flotilla 18, Group 53, Division 105, for Operation Husky, the invasion of Sicily, the Coast Guard-crewed LST-16 departed Tunis on 8 July 1943, and arrived at Transport Area 1, Woods Hole Beach on 10 July 1943, carrying LCT-336.
-While engaged in unloading operations the LST-16 discovered that an enemy shore battery, 4 mi away, had her range.
-The battery was located and 3"/50 caliber shells were fired at a range of 8700 yd were apparently hits.
+While engaged in unloading operations, the LST-16 discovered that an enemy shore battery, 4 mi away, had her range.
+The battery was located and the 3"/50 caliber shells fired at a range of 8700 yd were apparently hits.
 The LST ceased firing as a U.S. destroyer opened fire on the same target, putting it out of action.
-Crew members on LST-16 observed small arms fire on the beach with our troops and the enemy separated by small ridges 6 or 8 ft high about 100 ft from the water line.
+Crew members on LST-16 observed small arms fire on the beach with Allied troops and the enemy separated by small ridges 6 or 8 ft high about 100 ft from the water line.

 Ordered to proceed to Bailey's Beach 4 mi south of Scoglitti she discharged DUKWs before beaching.
 Both ramp chains parted while discharging DUKWs and a jury rig of wire pennants was installed.
 The Beachmaster advised that no pontoons were available.
 The vessel was beached on 11 July and the commanding officer went ashore to arrange for a causeway.
 While awaiting the causeway, then in use by another LST, several enemy aircraft attempted to attack the beach and the LST-16 opened fire.

 At 17:00, the causeway was received and all vehicles and Army were off by 19:00.
 The ship's company unloaded 470 tons of supplies by hand, completing the task by 14:00 on 12 July.
 At 17:00 she proceeded to a newly marked beach north of Scoglitti and on 13 July loaded 300 tons of ammunition and supplies from Anne Arundel (AP-76) and proceeded to anchorage.
 Gunners aboard LST-16 fired on enemy aircraft at 21:50 on 14 July, and the ship began discharging ammunition and supplies via DUKWs.
-On 15 July the LST was underway, anchoring in Tunis Bay on next day.
+On 15 July the LST was underway, anchoring in Tunis Bay the next day.